 Not surprisingly, among the early tango greats are names such as pianist Abraham Moisés ‘Alberto’ Soifer, bandoneón player Arturo Bernstein, and the prolific composer, Luis Rubistein.

-Immigrants from all over influenced the birth of tango within Argentina and the mix of melancholy, despair, self-deprecation and humor found in the lyrics resonated across the pond as well.
+Immigrants from all over influenced the birth of tango in Argentina and the mix of melancholy, despair, self-deprecation and humor found in the lyrics resonated across the pond as well.

 Many tango songs were written in eastern European ghettos before and after WWII such as the Yiddish tune, ‘Vu ahin zol ikh geyn‘ (Where Shall I Go?) by Igor S. Korntayer.

-Sadly, most of the tangos written in Eastern Europe leading up to the Holocaust were lost, but a few dozen, such as that of Korntayer’s were salvaged.
+Sadly, most of the tangos written in Eastern Europe leading up to the Holocaust were lost, but a few dozen, such as that of Korntayer were salvaged.

 Yiddish tango tunes were being performed in Buenos Aires theaters as early as the 1920s.
-In contemporary music, there are groups such as the Yiddish Tango Club led by Gustavo Bulgash.
+Contemporarily, there are groups such as the Yiddish Tango Club, led by Gustavo Bulgash.
 The group fuses tango with Klezmer music, which Bulgash learned to play with his family as a child in Buenos Aires.

 At the annual Buenos Aires Jazz Festival visitors may hear klezmer among the eclectic jazz mix that includes swing, bebob and tango-jazz fusion.